 How does Art with the Stars work?

 Aboriginal artists (local where possible) are invited, and paid, to work with participants, teaching them skills and developing an artwork or performance together.
 Participants and the artist work together on the subject, but it will speak to the topic of understanding the participant’s cultural, Aboriginal and local identities.
 By providing Shooting Stars participants access to Aboriginal artists, we not only teach them a skill, but rather provide them with a space and a means to connect with themselves, their communities, and their country.
-Once completed, the artwork or performance will be exhibited at a local level.
-From there, possibilities for the work(s) to be exhibited at regional, state and interstate contexts will be explored.
-Artworks and performances will be used alongside yarning circles as data to explore participant attitudes toward their Aboriginality and cultural/local identities.
+By participating in art making, participants will reflect on the land and the people to which they belong and thus build a sense of pride in their cultural identity.
+At the same time, they will forge strong connections with their family and their peers.